Fourier-Mukai functors in the supported case: Introduction

 Therefore, following suggestions from the physics literature, one may start from the non-compact or the so called `open' Calabi--Yau's.
 Let us be more precise discussing some explicit examples where the ambient space $X_1$ is smooth and Theorem \ref{thm:main2} (or a variant of it) applies.

-Following \cite{FY} and \cite{KYZ}, one can consider the triangulated category $\cat{T}_S$ generated by a $d$-spherical object $S$ (here $d$ is a positive integer).
+Following \cite{FY} and \cite{KYZ}, one can consider the triangulated category $\cat{T}_S$ classically generated by a $d$-spherical object $S$ (here $d$ is a positive integer) in an idempotent complete triangulated category $\cat{T}$.
 An object $S$ is $d$-spherical if the graded algebra $\Ext^*(S,S)$ is isomorphic to the cohomology of a $d$-sphere.
-We will study this example in Section \ref{subsec:spherical} when $d=1$ as in this case $\cat{T}_S$ is nothing but $\Db_\p(C)$, where $C$ is a smooth curve and $\p\in C$ is a closed point.
+We will study this example in Section \ref{subsec:spherical} when $d=1$ as in this case $\cat{T}_S$ is nothing but $\Db_\p(C)$, where $C$ is a smooth curve and $\p\in C$ is a $\K$-rational point.
 Thus we obtain the following result, which is a particular case of Proposition \ref{prop:spherical}.

 \begin{prop} Every exact autoequivalence of $\cat{T}_S$ is of Fourier--Mukai type if $S$ is a $1$-spherical object. \end{prop}